-- (1) They must deal with the question referred to them without bias; - (2) They must give to each of the parties the opportunity of adequately presenting their case.
+- (1) They must deal with the question referred to them without bias; and - (2) They must give to each of the parties the opportunity of adequately present their case.

-To ensure the freedom from bias required by these Rules of Natural Justice, the Appeal Board maintains an "arms-length" relationship to Government.
+To ensure the freedom from bias required by these Rules of Natural Justice, the Appeal Board maintains an "arms-length" relationship with the Government.
 Appointments to the Board are made by the Lieutenant-Governor in Council.

-Section 24(3) of the Regulation 95-61 further supports the objective of independence.
-This regulation prohibits any person from serving on the Board who was employed in the Civil Service of the Province within the last six months prior to their appointment.
+Section 24(3) of Regulation 95-61 further supports the objective of independence by prohibiting any person from serving on the Board who was employed in the Civil Service of the Province within the last six months prior to their appointment.

-The legislature also wishes to guard against Departmental interference in the actions of the Appeal Board.
-Thus, "... the decision of the majority of the members of a Board who hear an appeal shall be final and conclusive ..."
+The Legislature also wishes to guard against Departmental interference in the actions of the Appeal Board.
+Thus, "The decision of the majority of the members of the Board who hear an appeal shall be the decision of the Board and shall be final and conclusive."
 (Section 29(1) of Regulation 95-61 under the Family Income Security Act), but "... an appeal shall be decided on its own merits and in accordance with the Act and this Regulation..."
 (Section 28(9) of Regulation 95-61 under the Family Income Security Act).
-This means simply that while the Board is independent of the Department, both the Department and the Appeal Board are bound by the provisions of the Family Income Security Act and Regulations.
+This means that while the Board is independent of the Department, both the Department and the Appeal Board are bound by the provisions of the Family Income Security Act and Regulations.